blei-lab/edward/sphinx/source/inferences.rst

           self.train = optimizer.minimize(loss, ...)

-Three code snippets are highlighted in ``initialize()``: the first enables batch training with an argument ``n_minibatch`` for the batch size;
-the second builds TensorFlow's computational graph defined by a loss; the third sets up an optimizer to minimize the loss.
+Three code snippets are highlighted in ``initialize()``: the first enables batch training with an argument ``n_minibatch`` for the batch size; the second defines the loss function, building TensorFlow's computational graph; the third sets up an optimizer to minimize the loss.

 For examples of inference algorithms built in Edward, see the inference `tutorials <../tutorials.html>`__.